|

 St. John's wort or Aaron's Beard.
 It has striking yellow flowers,

 will live in dry soil, and needs little or no care.
+Many herb plants thrive in soils with widely varying pH levels.

 Rosemary (Rosmarinus officinalis) and common oregano (Origanum